 The Latin Brothers remained a significant presence in the Pilsen neighborhood throughout the 1970s and they were invited into the People Nation alongside Bishops and Latin Counts in the year 1981.

-In the early 1990s the Latin Brothers closed down their Pilsen set at 18th and Ashland and left it to the Latin Counts.
-The LBs also withdrew their forces from the Austin neighborhood and all their focus was now put on Belmont-Cragin.
-At some point the Latin Brothers lost Chopin Park, Lamon and Fletcher, Natchez and Palmer and Cornelia and Lavergne; however, they maintained the rest of their Belmont-Cragin turf and have been known to protect Belmont and Cicero very tightly.
-Big Mando Garcia also known as Big Flaco helped take over Barry and Knox in the year 2000 after having a strong presence there in the 1990s.
+At some point the Latin Brothers closed Chopin Park, Lamon and Fletcher, Natchez and Palmer and Cornelia and Lavergne; however, they maintained the rest of their Belmont-Cragin turf and have been known to protect Belmont and Cicero very tightly.
+Big Mando Garcia also known as Big Flaco helped take over Barry and Knox in the year 2002 after having a strong presence there in the 1990s.
 Now Barry and Knox was completely ran by LBs and it became a major stronghold and investment.
 They also have been known to have serious operations at Belmont and Cicero and many gangs have tried to take this turf but it is always no dice for the rivals that come there.

 Please send in old school pics.
 1970s pics will be especially appreciated!

 - What happened to Mr. Lucky?
-What years was he in power?
+What years was he running it?

 - What was the time line of leaders up until 2000?

 - What year did Pilsen close down?
 What was the reason?

 - What year did war start with Latin Kings?
 Why did the war start?

 Known sections of the Latin Brothers past and present

 North Ave & Latrobe Established 1979